The measure of any marketing strategy is in its effectiveness.

 In-house writers are too often measured on whether they completed their tasks, and if the leadership team is happy with the content.
-But they often surprisingly not judged on how well the overall content marketing program works.
+But they are often surprisingly not judged on how well the overall content marketing program works.

 There are always pros and cons to in-house vs. outsourced decisions, but we believe strongly that a content marketing agency like ours can deliver more return for every dollar you invest.
 Because that is our goal: content marketing ROI.

-- Content agencies like ours start with an assessment and a content plan to reach, engage and convert more customers
+- Content agencies like ours start with an assessment and a content plan to reach, engage and convert more customers.

 - We staff our teams with experts in writing quality copy that builds trust and drives conversions.

 - We focus on the quality of your content but only in order to make a significant impact on your business.

 - We measure our success in quantifiable ways: search traffic, rankings, subscribers, leads, and new customers